theantichris/Simple-Plugin-Framework/README.md

 #### SettingsSection

-The SettingsSection constructor requires a title and View to be specified.
-Normally you can leave the view file for the section blank since WordPress will automatically display the section's title on the page.
+The SettingsSection constructor requires a name and View to be specified.

+Unless you need to specify something specific you can leave the view file for the section blank since WordPress will automatically display the section's name on the page.
+The name is added to the View's $viewData property automatically.

     $section = new SettingsSection('Section One', $sectionView);